augcog/ISAACS_Interface/README.md

 <br> `$` `roslaunch rosbridge_server rosbridge_websocket.launch`
 6. Open our system in Unity and click the play button

-Moreove, each time your internet connection changes, you will have to change the IP address that the Unity client subscribes to.
+Moreover, each time your internet connection changes, you will have to change the IP address that the Unity client subscribes to.
 <br>
 <br>